cheer-shuowang/cheer-shuowang.github.io/_pages/about.md

   - /about.html
 ---

 I am a Master's student at the **National University of Singapore (NUS)**, Department of the Built Environment.
-I am pursuing a Master of Science in Artificial Intelligence (Online) at the **University of Colorado Boulder**.
+I am also pursuing a Master of Science in Artificial Intelligence (Online) at the **University of Colorado Boulder**.

 My research interests lie at the intersection of technology, social science, and humanities, with a specific focus on: